ginguan/ginguan/README.md

 ***•	Tutorials Management Application: a web application allows users create, delete, search, update information of tutorials.
 Using HTML, Typescript, AngularJS. https://github.com/ginguan/simpleTutorial***

-***•	Weather Website: a web application that indicates temperature changes in the following few hours at customized location and compares weather of the previous day.
-Using weather API,  Bootstrap, Node.js, CSS, and HTML, MongoDB, JQuery.***

 ***•	Simple Car Rental System: a Java system that allows users to rent car for choosing dates, car model and get a total summary for final expenses.***